How to set achievable financial goals

 Owing money on credit cards, mortgages, vehicles and student loans is a reality many Americans contend with.
 While trying to pay off all of your debt is a reasonable idea, it is also a difficult goal to reach.
 Simplify your goals by breaking them down: Look at your debt and decide on a percentage you’d like to shrink it by.
 Resolving to eliminate 5, 7 or 10 percent of your debt gives you a more realistic way to approach reducing what you owe.

 In addition, be savvy about the way you pay down debt.
-Not all debt is created equal, so deciding how to tackle it can help a lot.
-You likely want to pay down high-interest debt first and focus on other debt later.
-This video on the best way to pay off debt can help you determine the right approach to achieve your goals.
+Not all debt is created equal, so determine the right approach to achieve your goals.
+For example, you likely want to pay down high-interest debt first and focus on other debt later.

 2) Make savings simple